A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Disability Living Allowance can help you with the day-to-day costs of looking after a child with a disability.

-You can find out about funding towards 2, 3 and 4 year old childcare, benefits and childcare vouchers on our help with childcare costs page.
+You can find out about funding towards 2, 3 and 4 year old childcare, and benefits on Childcare Choices.

 The Disabled Access Fund is available from Rutland County Council.
 This can help childcare providers address the needs of individual children with SEND.